plaid/plaid-ruby/CONTRIBUTING.md

 3. Make sure that you've documented all public methods using [TomDoc](http://tomdoc.org/).

-4. Run `rake test`, and address any errors.
+4. Run tests (in both modes, see above) and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review.

 5. Open a pull request.